reinevernunft13/IT_Academy_Sprint1/README.md

 # Sprint1: Node Basics

-*IT Academy* Barcelona Activa* Coding Program.

-Concentration: *Back-end development* with NodeJs.

-This folder contains a list of exercises to practice Javascript syntax and core concepts of Node.js.
+Node.js is an open-source JavaScript runtime environment used to develop server-side applications and tools.
+In this introductory unit, we'll be introduced to core concepts of Node.js and practice intermediate and advanced-level JavaScript using Node.
+Unit contents listed below.

 ## **Contents**